Best GoDaddy alternatives: more for less

 In this post, I’ll introduce you to 5 web hosting providers that work as great GoDaddy alternatives if you want to change the provider or find it not good enough.

-Just in case the provider’s ads haven’t reached you – GoDaddy is a platform that provides a full range of services, from domain registration and web hosting to email and site-building.
+Just in case the provider’s ads haven’t reached you – GoDaddy is a platform that provides a full range of services, from domain name registration and web hosting to email and site-building.

 Now, GoDaddy is one of the most popular hosting services out there.
 “The world’s #1 host”, or that’s what it says about itself.